15 Ways to Prepare Your Garden for the Fall Season Transition

 2. Trim Back and Prune Perennial Plants

-Give your garden a fresh start for fall by trimming back any perennials that are starting to fade or show signs of disease.
+Trim back any perennials that are starting to fade or show signs of disease to give your garden a fresh start for fall.
 Be sure to use sharp, clean pruners or shears.

-Cut back to just above healthy new growth or to a few inches above the ground, depending on the plant type.
+Depending on the plant type, cut back to just above healthy new growth or to a few inches above the ground.
 This encourages new growth and prevents diseases from spreading.

 Removing the dead flower heads from a plant will encourage growth by putting more energy into blooms for the remainder of summer.